kirantushar10/Apache-Airflow-ETL-With-Postgres-and-API/README.md

 ### 🌌 NASA APOD API (Data Source)

-- The pipeline extracts data from NASA’s Astronomy Picture of the Day API, including:
+- The pipeline extracts data from NASA’s Astronomy Picture of the Day API, including: title, explanation, url and date.

--- title

--- explanation

--- url

--- date

 - Data is fetched daily using HTTP requests.